Skip to main content

 Know where to place information

-Deciding which information belongs in a Tasks or in the Knowledge Base can be challenging.
-To make it simple, we offer this recommendation as a rule of thumb:
+Deciding which information belongs in tasks versus in the Knowledge Base can be challenging.
+Use this rule of thumb:

-• Task instructions are procedures and course of action for GenerativeAgent.
+• Task instructions define procedures and courses of action for GenerativeAgent.

-Example: “Flip a coin, the result of coin_flip decides wether the customer kickoffs the game.”
+Example: “Flip a coin.
+The result of coin_flip determines whether the customer starts the game.”

-• Knowledge Base Articles are a place to hold information and guides on how to make operate during an action.
+• Knowledge Base articles contain information and guides on how to operate during an action.

-Example: “Fliping coins must be quarters, the result of the flip is marked after the coin falls in your hand and stops moving.
-If the coin falls from your hand, the result is null.""
+Example: “Flipping coins must use quarters.
+Mark the result after the coin falls into your hand and stops moving.
+If the coin falls from your hand, the result is null.”

-For example, an example of the Task that uses the refund_eligitibility API would be:
+For example, a task that uses the refund_eligibility API would be:

 Use the refund_eligibility API to check if the purchase is eligible for a refund.